cortesi/ra/docs/chunking.md

   may itself be aggregated with its own siblings in a subsequent iteration.
 - Matches at different depths under the same parent are handled naturally: the deeper ones aggregate first, then the results join shallower matches.
+- After aggregation completes, any result whose ancestor also appears in results is filtered out (to avoid showing both a document and its subsection).

 **Score calculation**: When aggregating siblings into a parent, the parent's score is the **maximum** of the sibling scores.
 If the parent also matched directly (i.e., it has its own indexed body text that matched the query), take the maximum of the parent's direct score and the aggregated children's scores.
-This reflects that the parent is as relevant as the best match anywhere within it.

-**Depth limit**: Aggregation stops at depth 1 (h1 sections).
-Document-level aggregation (depth 0) only occurs if all depth-1 children would themselves be aggregated.
+**Depth limit**: Aggregation can cascade all the way to the document level (depth 0) if enough siblings match at each level.

 **Output**: A flat list of results, each either: